GuillaumeGomez/browser-UI-test/goml-script.md

 press-key: "t" // The "t" letter.
 press-key: "KeyT" // The keyboard "t" letter (useful for keys combinations).
 ```

+If you want a key to be pressed and released after you're done, take a look at [`key-down-then-up`](#key-down-then-up).

 #### reload